-Each Lunar Cycle begins with the New Moon.
-She is barely visible in the sky.
-We are all connected to the rhythms of nature and this slow down in lunar energy can impact your own energy as well.
+Each Lunar Cycle begins with the New Moon, which is barely visible in the sky.
+We are all connected to the rhythms of nature, and this slowdown in lunar energy can impact our own energy as well.
 Use this time as an invitation to retreat, turn inwards, rest, and reflect on your intentions for the cycle ahead.

 You will stay low on your mat for the duration of this 10 minute New Moon Yoga Practice to reinforce your connection with the earth beneath you and to invite rest to conserve your energy for the growing cycle ahead.